SOP-MINI/sop-site/content/sop1/lab/l1/_index.en.md

 ```
 - `pathname` specifies the path of the file to be opened,
 - `mode` is the mode in which we want to open the file.
 The mode string can look as follows, enabling different ways of interacting with the file:
-   - "r" - opens the file for reading,
+   - `r` - opens the file for reading,
-   - "w" or "w+" - truncates the file to zero length (or creates it) and opens it for writing,
+   - `w` or `w+` - truncates the file to zero length (or creates it) and opens it for writing,
-   - "a" or "a+" - allows appending data to the end of its existing content,
+   - `a` or `a+` - allows appending data to the end of its existing content,
-   - "r+" - opens the file for both reading and writing.
+   - `r+` - opens the file for both reading and writing.

-You can add "b" to each mode, which doesn’t affect the file descriptor on UNIX.
+You can add `b` to each mode, which doesn’t affect the file descriptor on UNIX.
 It is allowed for C standard compatibility.

 This function returns a pointer to an internal `FILE` structure, allowing control over the stream associated with the opened file.
 Following the wisdom of a comment by Pedro A. Aranda Gutiérrez in one `FILE` implementation in `<stdio.h>`: